 Furthermore, commercial fishing is rife with indignities.
 Fish are frequently sliced open while alive or forced to suffer for days in a net.

-Although fish can be a nutritious food, they contain high mercury levels and PCBs (polychlorinated biphenyls).
+Although fish can be nutritious, they contain high mercury levels and PCBs (polychlorinated biphenyls).
 According to the Environmental Protection Agency, PCBs have been linked to human cancer.

 According to studies, pregnant women who eat a lot of fish may have infants with birth abnormalities.
 PCBs are poisons that build up in animal fat and become more concentrated as they move up the food chain.

 The omega-3 fatty acids found in fish are why most people eat them.
 Yet, PCBs pose such a high risk that it may be advisable to avoid them.
 You can receive the omega-3 fats you need on a vegan diet.